mrkcor/redhouse/README.md

 Rubies are red, Laravel named its Vagrant setup project Homestead which made me think of a house and that made me think of Jimi Hendrix's song "Red house"... which led to Redhouse.

+### Watchers on file changes are not picking changes on the shared folders.
+What gives?

+Shared filesystems such as VirtualBox's shared folders only trigger filesystem events in the box when the files are changed there.
+I recently found https://github.com/mhallin/vagrant-notify-forwarder, that's a vagrant plugin that forwards filesystem events from the host to the guest and it seems to work pretty well for me so far.

 ### How can I contribute?

 Feel free to put an issue on GitHub issues and/or offer a pull request.